umddb/cmsc424-fall2015/project5/README.md

 The file also contains 3 examples of operations on these RDDs.

 Your tasks are to fill out the 5 functions that are defined in the `functions.py` file (starting with `task`).
+The amount of code that you write would be very small (the first one would be a one-liner).

-* Task 1: This takes as input the playRDD and a list of words, and should count the number of different lines in which each of those words appeared.
+* **Task 1**: This takes as input the playRDD and a list of words, and should count the number of different lines in which each of those words appeared.

-* Task 2:  [Bigrams](http://en.wikipedia.org/wiki/Bigram) are sequences of two consecutive words.
+* **Task 2**:  [Bigrams](http://en.wikipedia.org/wiki/Bigram) are sequences of two consecutive words.
 For example, the previous sentence contains the following bigrams: "Bigrams are", "are simply", "simply sequences", "sequences of", etc.
 Your task is to write a **Bigram Counting** application that can be composed as a two stage Map-Reduce job.
 	- The first stage counts bigrams.
 	- The second stage MapReduce job takes the output of the first stage (bigram counts) and computes for each word the top 5 bigrams by count that it is a part of, and the bigram count associated with each.
 Only count bigrams that appear within a single line (i.e., don't worry about bigrams where one word is the end of one line and the second word is the beginning of next.
 The return value should be an PairRDD where the key is a word, and the value is the top 5 bigrams by count that it is a part of.

-* Task 3: Here the goal is to count the Jaccard similarity between two given hosts.
-In other words, find the set of the URLs visited by each of the two hosts, count the size of the intersection of the two sets and divide by the size of the union of the two sets.
+* **Task 3**: Here the goal is to count the [Jaccard Index](https://en.wikipedia.org/wiki/Jaccard_index) between two given hosts.
+In other words, find the set of the URLs visited by each of the two hosts, count the size of the intersection of the two sets and divide by the size of the union of the two sets (don't forget to use `distinct()` to remove duplicates from the sets).
 The format of the log entries should be self-explanatory, but here are more details if you need: [NASA Logs](http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html)

-* Task 4: For the logsRDD, count the top 5 URLs that have been visited.
+* **Task 4**: For the logsRDD, count the top 5 URLs that have been visited.
 You will first need to figure out how to parse the log lines appropriately to extract the URLs.
 The return should just be the list of 5 URLs.

-* Task 5: `task5_pagerank` should implement one iteration of the standard algorithm for computing PageRanks (see [Wikipedia Page](https://en.wikipedia.org/wiki/PageRank) for more details on PageRank).
+* **Task 5**: `task5_pagerank` should implement one iteration of the standard algorithm for computing PageRanks (see [Wikipedia Page](https://en.wikipedia.org/wiki/PageRank) for more details on PageRank).
 This is an iterative algorithm that uses the values computed in the previous iteration to re-compute the values for the next iteration.
 Specifically, you should implement the formula described in the above Wikipedia page in the section `Damping Factor`.
 Use the damping factor of 0.85.
 The result should be an RDD that looks very similar to `initial_pageranks` but with new values (note that since RDDs are immutable, you have to construct a new RDD and return it).

 ### Submission